 When Do You Have to Report a Car Accident in New Jersey?

-Posted on behalf of Lynch Law Firm on Mar 25, 2019 in Car Accidents News
+Posted on behalf of Lynch Law Firm on March 25, 2019 in Car Accident News

 If you were involved in an accident that caused you to suffer an injury or caused drastic damages, you may be wondering if it is necessary to report the accident to the police.
 Find out if your accident should be reported with the points highlighted below.

 If you were injured in a car accident, contact our New Jersey car accident lawyers at Lynch Law for a free, no obligation consultation now.

 New Jersey law requires that automobile accidents be reported if certain conditions are met.
 If the accident results in the injury or death of any person, or causes an excess of $500 in damage to property owned by any one person, the accident must be reported.

 Accidents should be reported to one of the following law enforcement agencies:

 - Local police department

 Drivers involved in an accident in New Jersey must also file a written accident report following the collision.